Original Equipment Manufactured in China is also called contract manufacturing or outsourced manufacturing. Here are the top four advantages.

 Original Equipment Manufacturer is also called contract manufacturing or outsourced manufacturing.

-Advantages of OEM
+Advantages of Original Equipment Manufactured

 Competitive pricing: Components are usually extremely cost-competitive because of the economies of scale.
 Large volumes, streamlined processes and efficient supply chains especially in low-cost regions such as China make OEM parts cheaper than if they had been manufactured by the buying company itself.
 When a good quality product is priced at a low or reasonable price, it leads to increased sales, revenue and profits.